 “If we did only teaching and not research, we would still be teaching that the earth was flat.
 But we would be teaching it very, very well.” – Ivan Light

 Our primary research interests are in – Materials Organic Chemistry – and the design and synthesis of new organic materials together with experimental and theoretical analysis of their formation and properties:

 Research in our lab focuses on the design, synthesis, and analysis of new organic materials utilizing molecular recognition, self-assembly, dynamic covalent chemistry, and “click” chemistry.
 By themselves (and especially in combination) these four areas of chemical research have enabled molecules and supramolecules of incredible complexity to be constructed from relatively simple starting materials.
 The breadth and modularity of these synthetic approaches makes them amenable to address questions and solve problems across multiple chemical, environmental, biological, and materials disciplines.
-Our interests range from the properties of mechanically interlocked polymers, to the dynamic synthesis of covalent organic polygons and nanoparticles, to the highly efficient synthesis of dendrimers We rely on a variety of tools – NMR and UV-Vis spectroscopies, gel permeation chromatography, differential scanning calorimetry, Atomic Force Microscopy (AFM), light scattering, computational modeling, and others – to understand the formation, structure, and functional properties of the new materials developed in our lab.
+Our interests range from the properties of mechanically interlocked polymers, to the dynamic synthesis of covalent organic polygons and nanoparticles, to the highly efficient synthesis of dendrimers We rely on a variety of tools – NMR and UV-Vis spectroscopies, gel permeation chromatography, differential scanning calorimetry, computational modeling, and others – to understand the formation, structure, and functional properties of the new materials developed in our lab.

 Mechanically Interlocked Molecules